IbtissamErrachidi/RAG-Bot-ENSAM/README.md

 - **vector.py** – creates and saves the FAISS vector database from chunks.
 - **retriever.py** – retrieves the top-k most similar chunks for a query.
 - **rag.py** – builds the Gemini-2.5 conversational chain with memory.
-- **main.py** – Streamlit interface for asking questions and displaying chat history.
+- **streamlit.py** – Streamlit interface for asking questions and displaying chat history.
+- **update_corpus.py** – manages crawling, chunking, embedding, and replacing corpus.